University of al-Qarawiyyin: Almohad period (12th–13th centuries)

 Later dynasties continued to embellish the mosque or gift it with new furnishings, though no works as radical as the Almoravid expansion were undertaken again.
 The Almohads (later 12th century and 13th century) conquered Fez after a long siege in 1145–1146.
 Historical sources (particularly the Rawd al-Qirtas) report a story claiming that the inhabitants of Fez, fearful that the "puritan" Almohads would resent the lavish decoration placed inside the mosque, used whitewash to cover up the most ornate decorations from Ibn Yusuf's expansion near the mihrab.
 Terrasse suggests this operation may have actually been carried out a few years later by the Almohad authorities themselves.
 The Almoravid ornamentation was only fully uncovered again during renovations in the early 20th century.
 The plaster used to cover the Almoravid decoration seems to have been prepared too quickly and did not fully bond with the existing surface.
 This ended up making its removal easier during modern restorations and has helped to preserve much of the original Almoravid decoration now visible again today.

-Under the reign of Muhammad al-Nasir (ruled 1199–1213) the Almohads added and upgraded a number of elements in the mosque, some of which were nonetheless marked with strong decorative flourishes.
+Under the reign of Muhammad al-Nasir (r.
+1199–1213), the Almohads added and upgraded a number of elements in the mosque, some of which were nonetheless marked with strong decorative flourishes.
 The ablutions facilities in the courtyard were upgraded, a separate ablutions room was added to the north, and a new underground storage room was created.
 They also replaced the mosque's grand chandelier with one made of bronze, which Terrasse described as "the largest and most beautiful chandelier in the Islamic world," and which hangs in the central nave of the mosque today.
 It was commissioned by Abu Muhammad 'Abd Allah ibn Musa, the khatib of the mosque during the years 1202 to 1219.
-The chandelier consists of a 12-sided copula on top of which is mounted a large cone crowned around its sides with nine levels of candlesticks.
+The chandelier has the shape of a 12-sided cupola surmounted by a large cone, around which are nine levels that hold candlesticks.
 It could originally hold 520 oil candles; the cost of providing the oil was so significant that it was only lit on special occasions, such as on the nights of Ramadan.
-The Marinid sultan Abu Ya'qub Yusuf (ruled 1286–1307), upon seeing the cost, ordered that it only be lit for the last day of Ramadan.
+The Marinid sultan Abu Ya'qub Yusuf (r.
+1286–1307), upon seeing the cost, ordered that it only be lit for the last day of Ramadan.
 The visible surfaces of the chandelier are carved and pierced with intricate floral arabesque motifs as well as Kufic Arabic inscriptions.
 The chandelier is the oldest surviving chandelier in the western Islamic world, and it likely served as a model for the Marinid chandelier in the Great Mosque of Taza.